Gladstone Dock: History

 Simultaneously the NY-NJ port in the USA deepened its access channel and raised the Bayonne Bridge to accommodate the large vessels transiting the Panama Canal.
 The expansions at Liverpool and New York means larger ships can operate between the two ports.

 At the outbreak of the First World War, the liner RMS Aquitania was undergoing repairs in Gladstone Graving Dock.
 As a result, she was converted in situ for war service.

 During the Second World War, ASW ships, Atlantic convoy escorts and minesweepers were based in the dock.

 In 1942 the National Fire Service opened a fire station on Fort Road having a berth for some of its fireboats adjoining the NW Wall of the Dock, this remained open until 1946.

 On 25 January 1953, the liner RMS Empress of Canada caught fire and capsized in Gladstone Number One Branch Dock.
 She was refloated the following year and towed to Gladstone Graving Dock to be made watertight, in preparation for being scrapped in Italy.
 Transatlantic passenger services continued to use the dock until all such services from Liverpool were discontinued in 1971.

 The main line Gladstone Dock railway station closed to passengers on 7 July 1924 while the Liverpool Overhead Railway station Gladstone Dock (LOR) closed in 1956.

 A new biomass terminal was built at the docks opening in 2015 with a second phase completed in 2016.
 Up to 10 trains per day will transport the biomass to power stations.

+Until 2023, Gladstone Dock was also used by P&O Ferries for their regular passenger and freight services from Liverpool to Dublin.

 Current use

 As part of Liverpool Freeport, Gladstone Dock's principal uses are: importing coal for the adjacent Hornby Dock coal processing facility, importing biomass from North America at the biomass terminal and exporting scrap metal to the Far East.
-Gladstone Dock is also used by P&O Ferries for their regular passenger and freight services from Liverpool to Dublin.